arijit91/online-judge/README.md

 Take a database dump.
 Delete all the collections.
 Register admin user and give him admin privilieges.
-Add problems and start judge.
+Add problems and start judge!

-Rejudging:
-This needs to be looked at.
-Ideally, don't change stuff once the contest starts!